sunny-b/conclavity/README.md

 new Conclavity();
 ```

-You can then use [Browserify](http://browserify.org/) to modularize the script file.
+You can then use [Browserify](http://browserify.org/) -- or any other bundling library -- to modularize the script file.

 ---
 ## Usage